larayeung/standardblog/abcusdaccountability/main.md

 This administrator has a moral and ethical obligation to do this.

+### Minority-Exclusionary Radical Progressivism

+Expulsion and suspension is an act of institutional violence, and $!RS threatened Gretchen Whitney students with institutional violence on illegitimate and unconstitutional grounds.
+What we mean by this is that student who has been expelled or suspended cannot re-enter the premises without being forcibly removed through violence.
+That is, the threat of physical force is what keeps students away when a suspension is issued, and $!RS wielded this power irresponsibly.

+We ask !$RS to put herself in the shoes of her victims: what if the district had unconstitutionally threatened to fire her?
+She would likely sue back, as she would have the means and resources to do so.
+The families of the students she hurt likely had less money to fight back, and so we argue that her behavior is even worse because she threatened a weaker group with less ability to file a lawsuit.

+Christian theology has been used by Leal Elementary teachers to criticize the idea of being transgender, plural, and homosexual.
+It is telling that $!RS's victims were rightfully criticizing the bible's treatment of homosexuals on Facebook.
+It is telling that $RS banned that discussion.

+$!RS may view herself as a hero and a progressive, but the important part of good progressivism is to ask marginalized groups what they *actually* want.
+No student asked !$RS to ban students from criticizing from social media, only state grounds.
+She ignored an important step in being a good progressive, and as a result she engaged in behavior that hurt minorities at

 ### District Policy

 It is likely that the district will need to take matters into its own hands and explicity state within its rules that